link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 s -> s2: Deploy
 ```

-Different versions potentially lead to conflicts and inconsistency due to code changes.
+Running different versions simultaneously can potentially lead to conflicts and inconsistencies due to code changes.
-But at a time, **Recreate** ensures that only one version is operating,
+The **Recreate** strategy ensures that only one version is operating at any given time,
-this approach is suitable for applications favoring **consistency**.
+making this approach suitable for applications that prioritize **consistency** above all else.

-The biggest problem is no smooth transition between versions,
+The most significant drawback is the lack of a smooth transition between versions,
-results in a long downtime.
+which results in a **long downtime**.
+During the deployment,
-During deployment, users cannot access the system until the new version is set up completely.
+users cannot access the system until the new version is fully set up.
-This is problematic for **highly available** services.
+This is problematic for services requiring **high availability**.

 ## Blue/Green

-**Blue/Green** is similar to **Recreate**,
+**Blue/Green** deployment is similar to the **Recreate** strategy in that only one version is live at a time,
-but it **fully prepares** the new version before actually deploying.
+but it significantly reduces downtime by **fully preparing** the new version before making it active.

+This strategy involves managing two identical production environments,
-It swaps between two environments: **Blue** and **Green**.
+traditionally named **Blue** and **Green**.
-At a time, there is only one **active** environment exposed to clients.
+At any moment, only one environment is **active** and exposed to client traffic.

+Initially, let's say the Blue environment is active:

 ```d2
 s: Service {